Amber-Pittman/node-test1-guided/LectureNotes.md

         * It's also testing how it works with external, third-party resources.

-            * Testing your app on how well it works with Stripe,Amazon Web Service, Heroku - some kind of external service.
+            * Testing your app on how well it works with Stripe, Amazon Web Service, Heroku - some kind of external service.

+    * Snapshot Testing

+        * Looking for differences between previously saved snapshots of data

+7. We have all different kinds of testing and they're all testing different things.
+When we're testing the backend, we usually use Unit Tests for our pure functions and our utility functions.